Aptacode/Expressions/README.md

 # Expressions

-As the name suggests, Expressions is a C# library used for writing and evaluating [expressions](https://en.wikipedia.org/wiki/Expression_(computer_science)).
+Whilst originally designed to be used to represent and determine connection weights in [StateNet](https://github.com/Aptacode/StateNet), Expressions is a C# library used for writing and evaluating [expressions](https://en.wikipedia.org/wiki/Expression_(computer_science)) in a given context.

 ## Overview